Get answers to frequently asked questions

 Do Fellows receive a salary & benefits?

-Fellows will receive an Academic Associate appointment and annual salary of $73,800.00 plus benefits.
+Fellows will receive an Academic Associate appointment and monthly salary of $6,150.00 plus benefits.
+In addition, each fellow is allocated a total budget of $1,500 to support activities that advance their HealthTech project.
 For more information, read about Harvard benefits.
 Please note that we will confirm benefits with finalists before their acceptance to the program.

 Is this a degree-granting program?